Annual Review of Resource Economics

 The Annual Review of Resource Economics peer-reviewed academic journal that publishes an annual volume of review articles relevant to natural resource economics.
 It was established in 2009 and is published by the nonprofit organization Annual Reviews.
 The current co-editors are Gordon Rausser and David Zilberman.
+As of 2023, it is being published as open access, under the Subscribe to Open model.

 History

 The Annual Review of Resource Economics was first published in 2009 along with the Annual Review of Economics and the Annual Review of Financial Economics.
 The founding editor was Gordon Rausser.
 David Zilberman, initially an associate editor, is credited as co-editor with Rausser in issues from 2019 onwards.
 As of 2021, the journal is published both in print and electronically.

 Scope and indexing

 It defines its scope as covering significant developments in the field of natural resource economics, including facets such as agricultural economics, environmental economics, renewable resources, and non-renewable resources.
-As of 2022, Journal Citation Reports lists the journal's 2021 impact factor as 6.617, ranking it second of 21 journal titles in the category "Agricultural Economics and Policy (Science)", 20th of 127 in "Environmental Studies (Social Science)" and 27th of 379 in "Economics".
+As of 2025, Journal Citation Reports lists the journal's 2024 impact factor as 8.4, ranking it first of 43 journal titles in the category "Agricultural Economics and Policy", fifteenth of 191 in "Environmental Studies" and fifteenth of 617 in "Economics".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, Social Sciences Citation Index, and EconLit, among others.